Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Introduction

-While these approaches have been incorporated successfully into the multilevel Monte Carlo framework, they will not be useful for the multilevel MCMC framework.
-This is because in the aforementioned stochastic PDE approaches, the fine and coarse level realizations are coupled across the two levels.
-For example, in \cite{Osborn17, Osborn17b}, the fine level realizations are formed by sampling the spatial white noise source function on the fine level (to form the fine level Gaussian random field realization), and then the corresponding coarse realizations are formed by restricting the fine spatial white noise source function to the coarse level (to form the fine level Gaussian random field realization).
-It is the opposite case in the multilevel MCMC approach -- we must first sample from the coarse level, and then form a fine level random field in a hierarchical manner from the coarse realization.
+While these approaches have been incorporated successfully into the multilevel Monte Carlo framework, they are not useful in the multilevel MCMC framework.
+This is because, in the multilevel MCMC approach, we must first sample from the coarse level, and then form a fine level random field in a hierarchical manner from the coarse realization.
 As this sampling approach has not yet been developed (to the best of the authors' knowledge), this paper seeks to fill this void.